jokergoo/InteractiveComplexHeatmap/README.md

 ##  1.6 Use last generated heatmap, an example from cola package.
 ##  1.7 Use last generated heatmap, an app with three interactive heatmaps
 ##  1.8 Demonstrate hover, click and dblclick actions.
+##  1.9 Only response to one of click/hover/dblclick/hover events.
 ##
 ## ──────── 2.
 On other plots and packages ─────────────────────────────────────────────
 ##  2.1 A density heatmap.